Introduction to IT roadmaps

 Why is an IT roadmap important?

-The process of building a roadmap requires you to define the initiatives that will bring the most value to the organization and connect all the details back to top-level company goals.
-You can make tradeoff decisions about what is most important to the business, review input from cross-functional teams, and establish deadlines.
+The roadmapping process requires you to zero in on the initiatives that will bring the most value to the organization.
+You have to make tradeoff decisions about the work that is most strategically aligned and connect all the details back to top-level company goals.

 How to build an IT roadmap